npruehs/ue4-rts/README.md

 1. Set Max Assigned Builders if you want to require a builder to work at the construction site to make progress, and/or to allow multi-building (similar to Age of Empires).
 1. Set the Progress Made Automatically and Progress Made Per Builder factors.
 1. Set the Start Immediately flag unless you want to trigger construction start from script.
+1. Add an RTSContainerComponent if you want builders to enter the building site while building.

 ### Selecting Units